-Since Rite Aid has many locations, and its stores are often open 24/7, you can save yourself a trip to the bank and just buy a money order next time you pick something up at Rite Aid.
-In this article, we’ll tell you what you need to know about buying a money order at Rite Aid.
-And, if Rite Aid isn’t the right store for you, stick around to the end of this article for a list of similar stores that also sell money orders.
+Since Rite Aid has many locations, and its stores are often open 24/7, you can save yourself a trip to the bank and just buy a money order the next time you pick something up at the pharmacy.

-Can I Cash a Money Order at Rite Aid?
+Can You Cash a Money Order at Rite Aid?

-Rite Aid doesn’t cash money orders, even money orders sold at Rite Aid.
-Here’s our article about where to cash a money order.
+Rite Aid doesn’t cash money orders — even money orders sold at Rite Aid.
+For alternatives, see our list of places that cash money orders.